-- Despite the defined access code, certain parameters can always be modified and thus are excepted from the write protection, as they do not affect the measurement.
-Refer to the "Write protection via access code" section - The user role with which the user is currently logged on is indicated by the Access status display parameter.
-Navigation path: Operation $\rightarrow$ Access status display
+- If an incorrect access code is entered, the user obtains the access rights of the "Operator" user role. - The user role with which the user is currently logged on is indicated by the Access status display parameter.
+Navigation path: Operation \rightarrow Access status display